stella-cv/stella_vslam/scripts/ubuntu/Readme.md

 - If you don't have a GPU, edit the last line of "build_openvslam_docker.sh" as deleting "--gpu all".

 ## Run samples
-If you finish the all above procedure, you will see the terminal inside a docker as "build_openvslam_docker.sh".
+If you finish all the above procedure, you will see the terminal inside a docker as "root@*****:/openvslam/build#".
 Please input below commands in the terminal.
 #### run tracking and mapping
 ```
 ./run_video_slam -v /vocab/orb_vocab.fbow -m /dataset/aist_living_lab_1/video.mp4 -c ../example/aist/equirectangular.yaml --frame-skip 3 --no-sleep --map-db map.msg